mariosknl/music_store_front-end/README.md

 # React & Redux - Front-end / eMusic Store

-In this project, I created a Rails API which has authentication users functionality.
-There are some validations while creating a new user.
+In this project, I created the front-end side of my application using React & Redux.
+There are validations when creating a new user.
 Also, an admin exists who is able to see some extra links in his navbar, providing him the ability to create new instruments.
 There are 5 different categories of instruments saved in the API and a generic link in the navbar showing all the instruments stores in the API.
 The Rails API is stored in Heroku while the React & Redux is located at Netlify.
 I divided this project into to different repositories so each one will work independently from the other.
-For the images, I'm using Firebase for storing.
+For the images, I'm using Firebase for storing them.
 Below, you can find the link to the back-end Rails API repository.
 The Readme file has also details about the project.

-This repository is used for the front-end part of the application.
+This repository is used for the front-end part of my application.

 # BUILD WITH